Inherited IRA $20,000 State Tax Exemption for New York Beneficiaries Under Age 59 ½

 There are special non spouse beneficiary rules that apply to minor children when they inherit retirement accounts.
 The individual that is assigned is the custodian of the child, we'll need to assist them in navigating the distribution strategy and tax strategy surrounding they're inherited IRA or 401(k) account.
 Not being aware of the rules can lead to IRS tax penalties for failure to take requirement minimum distributions from the account each year.

-There are special non spouse beneficiary rules that apply to minor children when they inherit retirement accounts.
-The individual that is assigned as the custodian of the child, will need to assist them in navigating the distribution strategy and tax strategy surrounding their inherited IRA or 401(k) account.
-Not being aware of the rules can lead to IRS tax penalties for failure to take requirement minimum distributions from the account each year.
+There are special non-spouse beneficiary rules that apply to minor children when they inherit retirement accounts.
+The individual who is assigned as the custodian of the child will need to assist them in navigating the distribution strategy and tax strategy surrounding their inherited IRA or 401(k) account.
+Not being aware of the rules can lead to IRS tax penalties for failure to take the required minimum distributions from the account each year.

 Minor Child Rule After December 31, 2019

-The IRS changed the rules for minor children as beneficiaries of retirement accounts when they passed the Secure Act in 2019.
-If the Minor child inherits a retirement account from someone that passes away after December 31, 2019, the minor child is subject to the new non spouse beneficiary rules associated with the new tax law.
+Congress changed the rules for minor children as beneficiaries of retirement accounts when they passed the Secure Act in 2019.
+If the Minor child inherits a retirement account from someone who passes away after December 31, 2019, the minor child is subject to the new nonspouse beneficiary rules associated with the new tax law.
 The new tax law creates a blend of the old “stretch rule” and the new 10-year rule for children that inherit retirement accounts.
 It also matters who the child inherited the account from - a parent, or someone other than a parent.

 Minor Child Inherits Retirement Account From A Parent